About

 I am affiliated with:

-I work with individuals, adults and older adolescents.
+I work with individuals, age 16+

 Specialties

-Although not an exhaustive list, I specialize in assisting individuals struggling with recent or past trauma, sexual violence, caregiver support, vicarious trauma, anxiety, depression, burn out, relationships, grief, addictions, and emotional and mental health.
+Although not an exhaustive list, I specialize in assisting individuals struggling with recent or past trauma, sexual violence, caregiver support, vicarious trauma, anxiety, depression, burn out, relationships, grief, and general emotional and mental health.

 No matter the reason for pursuing counselling, in the end it is a journey of curiosity, self-exploration, and healing.
 It is always an honour to support another on that journey.

 I do not take a one-size-fits-all approach to counselling.
 I am a Somatic Experiencing™ practitioner (SEP), which means I have received extensive training to support healing by working with the body's nervous system.
-I have additional training in Eye Movement Desensitization and Reprocessing Therapy (EMDR), Acceptance and Commitment Therapy (ACT), Attachment Theory, parts work, self-compassion approaches, Narrative Therapy, Solution-Focused Therapy, and various other therapeutic approaches.
+I have additional training in Eye Movement Desensitization and Reprocessing Therapy (EMDR), Acceptance and Commitment Therapy (ACT), Attachment Theory, parts/IFS work, self-compassion approaches, Narrative Therapy, Solution-Focused Therapy, and various other therapeutic approaches.